kotivo/public/api/v1/profiles.rst

 .. http:get:: /controllers/(int:controller_id)/profiles/(int:profile_id)

-	Retrieves all the profiles registered to this controller - can target a specific profile_id, gets all if module_id is not set
+	Retrieves all the profiles registered to this controller - can target a specific (int:profile_id), gets all if (int:module_id) is not set

-	Here is a list of parameters for the request body:

 	:>json int id: Profile id number if not default "away" or "present" :>json string label: Name of the profile